nandorojo/fuego/readme.md

 # `useFuego`

-React hook that turns any firestore query into a responsive react / react native component.
+React hook that turns any firestore query into a stateful component.

 ## `useFuego` usecases

-### **Listen for live changes to a conversation**
+### **Build real-time chat in ten lines of code**

 Fuego automatically handles removing the listeners when a component unmounts.